aerospike-community/aerospike-newrelic/README.md

 ```

 **Note**
-- If running community/non-secure Aerospike server then use user/password as **n/a** or left blank **""** or remove those fields from pluin.json file.
+- If running community/non-secure Aerospike server then left user/password blank **""** or remove those fields from pluin.json file.

 #### Configuring the `newrelic.json` file: